 Children from age 3-21 should get these services if they qualify.

 To qualify, a child must have a disability that affects their learning.

-Kids can get some services starting at age 3, even before they start school.
+Kids can get services starting at age 3, even before they start kindergarten.

 If your child needs specially designed instruction in order to make progress in school, you will work with a school team to decide on a plan of services.

 The plan will be described in an Individualized Education Program, or IEP — a legal document the school is required to follow.

 Your child might work with a learning specialist inside the regular class, outside the regular class, a combination of both, or possibly in a special class.